 The carrying value of our consolidated financial liabilities approximates fair value.
 We adopted ASC 825-10, which provides companies with an option to report selected financial assets and liabilities at fair value, and made an irrevocable election to apply ASC 825-10 to our Credit Facility.
 We elected to use the fair value option for our Credit Facility to align the measurement attributes of both our assets and liabilities while mitigating volatility in earnings from using different measurement attributes.
-Due to that election and in accordance with GAAP, we incurred expenses of \$0.7 million and zero, respectively, relating to amendment fees on the Credit Facility during the three months ended December 31, 2013 and 2012.
+Due to that election and in accordance with GAAP, we incurred expenses of zero and \$0.7 million, respectively, relating to amendment fees on the Credit Facility during the three and six months ended March 31, 2014.
+For the same periods in the prior year, we incurred expenses of \$0.5 million and \$0.5 million, respectively.
 ASC 825-10 establishes presentation and disclosure requirements designed to facilitate comparisons between companies that choose different measurement attributes for similar types of assets and liabilities and to more easily understand the effect on earnings of a company's choice to use fair value.
-ASC 825-10 also requires entities to display the fair value of the selected assets and liabilities on the face of the Consolidated Statements of Assets and Liabilities and changes in fair value of the Credit Facility are reported in our Consolidated Statements of Operations.
+ASC 825-10 also requires entities to display the fair value of the selected assets and liabilities on the face of the Consolidated Statement of Assets and Liabilities and changes in fair value of the Credit Facility are reported in our Consolidated Statement of Operations.
 We elected not to apply ASC 825-10 to any other financial assets or liabilities.
-For the three months ended December 31, 2013 and 2012, the Credit Facility had a net change in unrealized appreciation of zero and \$0.4 million, respectively.
-As of December 31, 2013 and September 30, 2013, the Credit Facility had unrealized appreciation of zero.
-We use a nationally recognized independent valuation service to measure the fair value of our Credit Facility in a manner consistent with the valuation process that the board of directors uses to value our investments.
+For each of the three and six months ended March 31, 2014, our Credit Facility had a net change in unrealized appreciation of zero.
+For the three and six months ended March 31, 2013, our Credit Facility had a net change in unrealized appreciation of zero.
+For the three and six months ended March 31, 2014, our Credit Facility in a manner consistent with the valuation process that the board of directors uses to value our investments.